Birphon/mhwilds-art-book/README.md

 ## Credits

-- Original artwork created by [Original Creator Name/Source].
+- Original artwork created by [Capcom](https://www.capcomusa.com/).
 These images are resized versions, and the original copyright is respected.
-# mhwilds-art-book